KeivanS/SC_SNAPS/README.md

 make compile        # to compile the sc_snaps.f90 source file
 ```

-## To run it in the browser window
+## To open the GUI in the browser window

 ```bash
 make run            # opens http://localhost:5050